frouioui/tagenal/docs/setup-minikube-vitess.md

 ## Setup a simple vitess cluster

-Now, we are going to setup a very simple vitess cluster.
+Now, we are going to setup a simple vitess cluster.
 We will create 3 keyspaces in vitess:

 - config
 - articles
 - users

 Each keyspace will be formed of 2 kubernetes pods.
 We will have 1 pod for the `master`, and 1 other pod for the `replica`.
 We are also going to create a `ConfigMap` and a `Secret`.
-Bost are hosting config that will be used throughout this quickstart.
+Both are hosting config that will be used throughout this quick-start.
 The command we will now run is:

 ```
 make init_kubernetes_unsharded_database